oVirt/vdsm/README.md

     (cd ~/rpmbuild/RPMS && sudo yum upgrade */vdsm*.rpm)

+## Making new releases

+Release process of Vdsm version `VERSION` consists of the following
+steps:

+- Changing `Version:` field value in `vdsm.spec.in` to `VERSION`.

+- Updating `%changelog` line in `vdsm.spec.in` to the current date, the committer, and `VERSION`.

+- Committing these changes, with subject "New release: `VERSION`" and posting the patch to gerrit.

+- Verifying the patch by checking that the Jenkins build produced a correct set of rpm's with the correct version.

+- Merging the patch (no review needed).

+- Tagging the commit immediately after merge with an annotated tag:
+  `git tag -a vVERSION`

+- Setting "Keep this build forever" for the check-merge Jenkins build.

+- Updating releng-tools with the new Vdsm version.
+See releng-tools repo (`git clone https://gerrit.ovirt.org/releng-tools`) and Vdsm related patches there for examples.

 ## CI

 Running tests locally is convenient, but before your changes can be